pubsubdb/pubsubdb/README.md

 In the realm of network flow management, PubSubDB enables developers not just to adapt to changes in network flow, but to actively control it.
 Pause entire work streams, analyze and redirect.
 Watch as PubSubDB automatically catches up to the current state of the network.

 ### Uniform Data Exchange
-Integrate external SaaS services without burst, timeout or orverprovisioning risk.
+Integrate external SaaS services without burst, timeout or overprovisioning risk.

 ### Sophisticated Multi-System Workflows
 Design long-running multi-step approvals across departments and services.